-Last but not the least you should also know the dark part of the trade.
+Last but not least you should also know the dark part of the trade.
 That is the underwater wielding death rate.
-Like any other trade, the underwater welding comes with many profession oriented hazard.
+Like any other trade, underwater welding comes with many profession-oriented hazard.
 So before you jump onto the profession you should know the bitter part of the trade also.
 Once you research on the danger of the trade like underwater death rate you will also learn to avoid any such happening.

 A high level of safety is required for this profession.
 The safety is two-pronged.
 One is the safety precautions for diving which is a separate trade.
 The other is the welding underwater where a separate set of safety norms are to be adapted.
-Due to the high hazard connected to the trade, the safety statistics are denoted by an underwater welding death rate.
+Due to the high hazard connected to the trade, the safety statistics are denoted by a welding underwater death rate.
 Out of 3000 full-time welders, 5 lose their lives annually.
-This translates into about 50 deaths out of 1000 in the life term of a welder.
+This translates into about 50 deaths out of 1000 in the underwater welding life expectancy term of a welder.

 This is pretty high.
 As per OSHAS, the death rate will go down as new safety protocols are being developed and the use of advanced technologies.
 Drowning has been found to be the number one cause of death.
 As per older records and present statistics around 11 underwater welders die every year.
 This data is not to deter the aspirants from the lucrative trade but only to caution them with the safety responsibility involved in this profession.
 A high level of precision and flawless practical knowledge are the demands of the profession along with physical fitness.
 A small mistake may kill yourself or your colleges.